 The SEI program is a dynamic two-week residential leadership program for local government executives and department directors of large localities.
 SEI programs consist of 35-40 participants.
-All classes are sponsored by the University of Virginia’s Weldon Cooper Center for Public Service and take place in-person at the Darden Business School in Charlottesville, Virginia.
+All classes are sponsored by the University of Virginia’s Weldon Cooper Center for Public Service and take place in-person at the Darden School of Business in Charlottesville, Virginia.

 What SEI Offers

 SEI programs provide local government leaders essential skills they can directly apply in their organizations to make positive change.
 In every SEI program, participants will